futzu/cuei/README.md

 # cuei is a SCTE35 parser library in Go.

-- [x] Parses SCTE-35 Cues from MPEGTS or Bytes or Base64 or Hex or Int or Octal or even Base 36.
+- [x] Parses SCTE-35 Cues from MPEGTS or Bytes or Base64 or Hex or Int or Octal or even Base 36.🚡
-- [x] Parses SCTE-35 Cues spread over multiple MPEGTS packets
+- [x] Parses SCTE-35 Cues spread over multiple MPEGTS packets  🪗
-- [x] Supports multi-packet PAT and PMT tables
+- [x] Supports multi-packet PAT and PMT tables  🎚️
-- [x] Supports multiple MPEGTS Programs and multiple SCTE-35 streams
+- [x] Supports multiple MPEGTS Programs and multiple SCTE-35 streams 🩹
-- [x] Encodes Time Signals and Splice Inserts with Descriptors and Upids.
+- [x] Encodes Time Signals and Splice Inserts with Descriptors and Upids. 🧺

 ###

-> _To me, a library means you shouldn't have to write a lot of code.
-Almost everything cuei does can be done in about ten lines of code._
+ Want to parse an MPEGTS video and print the SCTE-35?  🧮
-> _Want to parse an MPEGTS video and print the SCTE-35?
-Do it in ten lines._
+<div>Do it in ten lines.</div> ⚗️

 ```go
 package main                          // 1